Dot gov

 Do not drink unpasteurized (raw) milk.

 Get your annual flu vaccine.
-Although the flu shot can't prevent illnesses carried by animals, it can keep you from becoming sick with influenza and another illness at the same time.
+Although the flu shot can't prevent illnesses carried by animals, it can keep you from becoming sick with avian influenza and another illness at the same time.

 Practice good biosecurity to help prevent the spread of diseases among people, your animals, and wildlife.

-Avian Influenza resources
+Avian influenza resources

 More resources

-Last revised March 18, 2024
+Last revised April 8, 2024